fluree/docs.flur.ee/content/db_intro.md

   transact(tx: $myStreamTx)
 }

-/* You can learn more about structuring GraphQL transactions in the section, 'GraphQL'. */
+/* You can learn more about structuring GraphQL transactions in the section, 'GraphQL Transactions'. */

 {
   "myStreamTx": "[{\"_id\": [\"_stream\", -1], \"name\": \"person\", \"doc\": \"A stream/table to hold our people\", \"version\": \"1\"},{ \"_id\": [\"_stream\", -2], \"name\": \"chat\", \"doc\": \"A stream/table to hold chat messages\", \"version\": \"1\"},{ \"_id\": [\"_stream\", -3], \"name\": \"comment\", \"doc\": \"A stream/table to hold comments to chat messages\", \"version\": \"1\"}]"